casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 ![IRX1 and IRX2 peaks](img/28-IRX.png)

 Irx1 and Irx2 play crucial roles in lung branching morphogenesis and are involved in signaling pathways that orchestrate mesenchymal differentiation.
-Thus, decreased binding of these genes in the ctcf mutant could lead to the misregulation of these genes which could then lead to:
+Thus, decreased binding of these genes in the CTCF mutant could lead to the misregulation of these genes which could then lead to:
 - Excessive mesenchymal proliferation
 - Malformed alveolar structures
 - Defective epithelial differentiation